gerekper/ganjaking/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.1.1 - 05.31.2023 =
+* Added WP-CLI support for managing plugin license key activation.
+* Changed behavior of Disable Cart Fragments toggle to only load cart fragmentation script when there are items in the cart.
+* Added default array for critical image preload exclusions that are always needed.
+* Added additional Delay JS quick exclusions for Bricks Slider and WP Armour.
+* Added additional built-in exclusions for Remove Unused CSS for better compatibility with Elementor and Google Reviews Widget.
+* Updated lazy loading fade-in effect to use CSS animation property instead of transition for better compatibility with existing element transitions.
+* Added requirement for advanced options to be turned on to be able to defer jQuery.
+* Added WP-CLI request exclusion to MU plugin functions.
+* Fixed a PHP warning that could sometimes be generated if an image was not able to be parsed for missing dimensions.
+* Updated instant.page library to version 5.2.0.
+* Translation updates.

 = 2.1.0 - 05.01.2023 =
 * Added new delay JS option for Quick Exclusions that will show up when certain popular plugins and themes are activated.